northeastern-rc/rc-public-documentation/docs/source/software/r.rst

 Working with R
 ***************
-`R <https://www.r-project.org/>`_ is available as a module (see :ref:`using_module` for more information) and Rstudio is also an interactive app on Open onDemand (see :ref:`using_ood` for more information).
+`R <https://www.r-project.org/>`_ is available as a module (see :ref:`using_module` for more information) and Rstudio is also an interactive app on Open OnDemand (see :ref:`using_ood` for more information).
 You can also use R with Anaconda.
 See :ref:`working_conda` and the `Anaconda documentation <https://docs.anaconda.com/anaconda/packages/r-language-pkg-docs/>`_ for more information

 If you work with R packages, using a Packrat environment can be helpful.
 Use the procedure below to create a Packrat environment on Discovery.